Farmington Hills Unpaid Wages and Overtime Lawyers

 Michigan wage and overtime law also provides overtime pay to certain salaried employees.
 These employees can divide their weekly salary by 40 to determine their hourly rate, then multiply by 1.5 to get their minimum overtime rate.

-Overtime rules apply only to salaried employees if they are “non-exempt “– that is, they are not subject to an exemption from the normal wage and hour rules.
-“Exempt” employees don’t fall under state or federal overtime rules.
+Overtime rules apply only to salaried employees who are “non-exempt.”
+These employees are not subject to an exemption from the standard wage and hour rules.
+State or federal overtime rules don’t cover “exempt” employees.

 To be correctly classified as exempt, an employee must meet multiple criteria.
 They must earn a certain amount of salaried pay and meet specific job requirements.
 Some employers accidentally or intentionally classify all salaried employees as exempt.
 When this happens, employees who should be “non-exempt” don’t receive overtime, even though they have a legal right to it.

-Workers who are independent contractors rather than employees aren’t entitled to overtime pay or many other benefits guaranteed by law to employees.
-Employers may misclassify workers as “independent contractors” to avoid paying taxes, benefits, or overtime.
-An employer’s legal responsibilities to an independent contractor are different from those it owes an employee; it is often to the employer’s benefit to claim its workers are contractors rather than employees.
+Workers who are independent contractors aren’t entitled to overtime pay or many other benefits guaranteed by law to employees.
+An employer’s legal responsibilities to an independent contractor differ from those it owes an employee, so it is often to the employer’s benefit to claim its workers are independent contractors rather than employees.
+Employers may misclassify workers to avoid paying taxes, benefits, and overtime.

-Determining if a worker should be classified as an independent contractor or an employee can be difficult.
-Courts typically look at factors indicating whether the employer or employee has more control over the means and manner of their work.
-These include where the person works, who controls the tools and other items they use during the job, and who decides how they manage the time they use to do the job.
-The more control the employer has over factors like these, the more likely the worker should be classified as an employee and entitled to employment-related benefits such as overtime pay and worker’s compensation coverage.
+Determining if a worker is an independent contractor or an employee can be difficult.
+Courts typically look at factors indicating who controls the means and manner of an individual’s work, including where they work, who controls the tools they use during the job, and who manages their time.
+The less control a worker has, the more likely they should be classified as an employee and entitled to employment-related benefits like overtime pay and worker’s compensation coverage.

 Why You Should Work With an Experienced Farmington Hills Employment Law Attorney

 If you suspect you’re not being paid fully for your work, talk to an experienced employment law attorney as soon as possible.
 Wage theft is the most valuable, pervasive form of theft in the United States.
-Workers whose employers have wrongfully withheld wages and overtime pay have legal rights, but they must promptly act to protect those rights.
+Workers whose employers have wrongfully withheld wages and overtime pay must act promptly to protect their rights.

 Time Limits for Unpaid Wage and Overtime Claims

 Both Michigan and federal wage and overtime claims have time limits.
-Under Michigan law, employees can collect unpaid overtime for up to three years from the date the pay was earned.
-Under FLSA, most workers are limited to collecting unpaid overtime for only two years after the date they earned their pay.
-In a federal claim, a worker can only extend the time to three years by showing the employer intentionally or recklessly violated federal overtime laws.
+Under Michigan law, employees can collect unpaid overtime for up to three years from when the pay was earned.
+Under FLSA, most workers can collect unpaid overtime for two years after the date they earned their pay, although they may extend the time to three years by showing the employer intentionally or recklessly violated federal overtime laws.

 Protection From Retaliation for Filing a Wage or Overtime Claim